Facts, Figures and Myths

 Chapter 8: The Morality and Legality of Chinese Policies

-THE CASE OF CHINA VERSUS THE REST OF THE WORLD: WHAT THE PROSECUTOR SAYS The list of accusations against China is vast and it is not confined to its exchange rate policy.
+8. The morality and legality of Chinese policies THE CASE OF CHINA VERSUS THE REST OF THE WORLD: WHAT THE PROSECUTOR SAYS The list of accusations against China is vast and it is not confined to its exchange rate policy.
 China is accused of choosing an improper exchange rate regime, currency manipulation, refusal to revalue an undervalued currency, excessive accumulation of reserves, too much saving and too little consumption, violation of the IMF and WTO rules, causing global imbalances, hurting the world economy by adopting a policy of export-led growth, causing the global financial crisis, pushing up oil prices, buying the corporate world aggressively, and undermining US security.
 Even more accusations could be found, but this list is adequately comprehensive and bad enough.
 If convicted, China would be labelled a villain that is pursuing anti-rest-of-the-world policies.
 Both the media and academic literature report these accusations on a regular basis.
 For example, Ensinger (2010) argues strongly that “the US must be more forceful in tackling China’s currency manipulation, export controls, discriminatory domestic procurement policies and tradedistorting subsidies”.
-More specifically, he accuses China of (i) promoting industrial policies that manipulate trade rules to benefit domestic firms to the detriment of American and other foreign competitors; (ii) failure to live up to its commitment to transition away from a statedirected economy to a more market-based approach; (iii) using a “slew of trade distorting practices” to ensure that the economic relationship with the US is far from balanced; (iv) ensuring that it holds a surplus with the US through the manipulation of...
+More specifically, he accuses China of (i) promoting industrial policies that manipulate trade rules to benefit domestic firms to the detriment of American and other foreign competitors; (ii) failure to live up to its commitment to transition away from a statedirected economy to a more market-based approach; (iii) using a “slew of trade distorting practices” to ensure that the economic relationship with the US is far from balanced; (iv) ensuring that it holds a...

 You are not authenticated to view the full text of this chapter or article.